Educational Leadership and Policy

 Requirements

-The curriculum below pertains to students entering the master’s program in Fall 2023.
-Please refer to the Intranet to review your degree requirements if you began prior to Fall 2023.
+The curriculum below pertains to students entering the master’s program in Fall 2026 and later.
+Please refer to the intranet to review your degree requirements if you began prior to Fall 2026.

 Core credits